A Computer Prepares – QLab 5 Edition

 Reduce Motion and Transparency

 macOS uses lovely motion and transparency effects for aesthetic effect, both of which takes processing power.
-Open System Preferences → Accessibility, select Display, and check the boxes marked Reduce motion and Reduce transparency.
+Open System Settings → Accessibility, select Display, and turn on Reduce motion and Reduce transparency.

 1. If your Mac only has SSDs attached to it, this checkbox has no effect.